eddow/webgpgpu/README.md

 f32.array(3, 4)
 ```

-Multi-dimensional arrays are represented in the shader as `texture_2d` or `texture_3d`.
-They support only elements of size 1, 2 or 4.
+Multi-dimensional arrays *will be* represented in the shader as `texture_2d` or `texture_3d` as supported, as textures only support elements of size 1, 2 or 4.
 Ex.: `f32`, `vec2u`, `mat2x2f`

 Arguments (simple, arrays of any dimension) can always be passed as corresponding `TypedArray`.
 So, `mat3x2f.array(5).value(new Float32Array(3*2*5))` is doing the job! (even if array sizes are still validated)